5 key questions on social media data access & privacy concerns

 Let’s answer the top 5 most commonly asked questions about Facebook and Instagram data.
 Read on to learn about social media regulations and how SentiOne accesses Facebook data.

 Are the recent stories about privacy breaches within the industry making you concerned whether you’re using social data properly?
 Amid public concerns over the Cambridge Analytica scandal and post-GDPR penalties for improper data processing – we need to reassess how we handle data from social media networks, and whether we do so in an ethical manner.
-We’ve had a number of questions come in about how SentiOne is affected by this, so we thought we’d address them by answering the top 5 most commonly asked questions.
+We’ve had a number of questions come in about how SentiOne is affected by this, so we thought we’d address them by answering the top 5 most commonly asked questions about our data access.

 Why is social monitoring important for marketers?